WildAid/o-fish-web/README.md

 This is the iOS web app for O-FISH.
 To build and use the app, you must first create and configure your serverless backend application using the [WildAid O-FISH MongoDB Realm repo](https://github.com/WildAid/o-fish-realm).

-Setting up MongoDB Charts is optional, but note that the Dashboard view will show errors if you don't - other functionality will be uneffected.
+Setting up MongoDB Charts is optional, but note that the Dashboard view will show errors if you don't - other functionality will be unaffected.

 `git` and `Node.js` must be installed.